If you have ADHD, you may be wondering how to increase dopamine in a natural way to improve your ADHD symptoms.

 What is Dopamine?

 Dopamine is a chemical produced in the brain to help send messages between nerve cells.
-More importantly, dopamine makes us feel happy, and helps us to focus and take an interest in things around us.
+More importantly, dopamine makes us feel happy, and helps us to focus and take an interest in things around us.1Dopamine: What It Is & What It Does (webmd.com)

 People with ADHD generally have low levels of dopamine compared with others.
-This can account for their struggles with areas of life like staying organised and on track and explains why ADHD people are constantly drawn to seek out new sensations.
+This can account for their struggles with areas of life like staying organized and on track and explains why ADHD people are constantly drawn to seek out new sensations.2Attention-deficit-hyperactivity disorder and reward deficiency syndrome - PMC (nih.gov)

 Because people with ADHD are generally short of dopamine, they are driven to behave in ways that will help them produce more.
 One of these is to keep seeking stimulation and new experiences.
 But what else can you do to boost dopamine levels?